apache/superset/CONTRIBUTING.md

 }
 ```

 VSCode will not stop on breakpoints right away.
 We've attached to PID 6 however it does not yet know of any sub-processes.
-In order to "wakeup" the debugger you need to modify a python file.
+In order to "wake up" the debugger you need to modify a python file.
 This will trigger Flask to reload the code and create a new sub-process.
 This new sub-process will be detected by VSCode and breakpoints will be activated.

 ### Debugging Server App in Kubernetes Environment